Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***Julian Etsicitty***

-“So yeah, uh… Happy First Contact Day everyone, this is the survey log for our fourth planet.
+"So yeah, uh… Happy First Contact Day everyone, this is the survey log for our fourth planet.
 We aren’t gonna stay on this one.
-It’s a terrestrial world, right temperature, looks *mostly* pretty good down there, but the Corti classification algorithm is turning out to be useless again.”
+It’s a terrestrial world, right temperature, looks *mostly* pretty good down there, but the Corti classification algorithm is turning out to be useless again."

 Julian cleared his throat and took a sip of water.
 It seemed kinda stupid to be recording these logs: Nobody could listen to them until they got back to Earth anyway, which was months away.
 The idea was supposed to be to record events as they happened but in that case why not just give him a word processor and tell him to write a journal?

 Xiù thought it was a publicity thing.
 Allison had pointed out that if that was the case, they’d have a jump array on board to send the mail back instantly.

-“Why *don’t* we have a jump array, anyway?” he asked, the question suddenly occurring to him.
+"Why *don’t* we have a jump array, anyway?" he asked, the question suddenly occurring to him.
 Across the hab, Allison looked up from the technical manual she was studying.

-“Allied Extrasolar Command vetoed it,” she said.
+"Allied Extrasolar Command vetoed it," she said.

-“They did?
-Why?”
+"They did?
+Why?"

-“Something about how if we’re eaten by Hunters or whatever, they’d be able to use the Array to get past the system shield and invade Earth or Cimbrean…” she shrugged.
-“Cheery thought, ain’t it?”
+"Something about how if we’re eaten by Hunters or whatever, they’d be able to use the Array to get past the system shield and invade Earth or Cimbrean…" she shrugged.
+"Cheery thought, ain’t it?"

-“What about Armstrong station?”
+"What about Armstrong station?"

-“Dude, we can jump back *there* any time we like,” Allison pointed out.
+"Dude, we can jump back *there* any time we like," Allison pointed out.

-“Exactly!
-Why not give us a jump array that links there and we can send updates every day?”
+"Exactly!
+Why not give us a jump array that links there and we can send updates every day?"

 Allison just shrugged and went back to her reading.
-“Ask Clara and Kevin.”
+"Ask Clara and Kevin."

-Julian turned back to the camera. “...Anyway.
+Julian turned back to the camera. "...Anyway.
 We’ve named this new planet *’Curie’*.
 According to the Corti algorithm it’s a nice class nine… until we tried to land.
 Then *Misfit*’s radiation hazard alarm went off, and the rating got bumped up to an eleven.
 Turns out the planet’s magnetic field is kinda on the weak side and maybe getting weaker, so there’s a lot of solar particles hitting the upper atmosphere and that’s creating lots of secondary effects… which is something that happens on Earth too, but this was way, *way* more so.
-A couple of orders of magnitude more.”
+A couple of orders of magnitude more."

-“We landed successfully but the background count at ground level was still as high as you’d find in a uranium mine - not terrible, but you wouldn’t want to stay for long and it sure ain’t the kind of place to raise your kids.
+"We landed successfully but the background count at ground level was still as high as you’d find in a uranium mine - not terrible, but you wouldn’t want to stay for long and it sure ain’t the kind of place to raise your kids.
 It’s a nice place: pretty snowy mountains, these big fern tree things, lots of interesting critters, but with the radiation we figured it was best to just move on.
 I’m not sure, but I think that planet might not be habitable too much longer anyway.
-That much solar wind hitting it has *got* to be blowing the atmosphere away...”
+That much solar wind hitting it has *got* to be blowing the atmosphere away..."

 He cleared his throat and took a sip of water.
-“So yeah, after Lucent, Curie is kinda disappointing but we’ve still got four strong leads ahead of us.
-Here’s to the next one, I guess…”
+"So yeah, after Lucent, Curie is kinda disappointing but we’ve still got four strong leads ahead of us.
+Here’s to the next one, I guess…"

 He toasted the camera with his water bottle then turned off the feed.

-“You’re turning into a showman, you know,” Allison commented, swiping right on her tablet to ‘turn’ a page.
+"You’re turning into a showman, you know," Allison commented, swiping right on her tablet to ‘turn’ a page.

-“Been talking to Xiù about it.”
+"Been talking to Xiù about it."
 Julian nodded toward the bunks, where Xiù was curled up asleep.
 She mumbled something and turned over on hearing her name, but didn’t wake.

 He was definitely looking forward to the next time they could make planetfall and synchronize their sleeping cycles for a while.
-The two-awake-one-asleep system they had to use during flight was nowhere near as much fun - they’d switched the clock to Cimbrean time and used the extra couple hours a day as “triple time” to do stuff together but he was starting to think longingly of Minnesota.
+The two-awake-one-asleep system they had to use during flight was nowhere near as much fun - they’d switched the clock to Cimbrean time and used the extra couple hours a day as "triple time" to do stuff together but he was starting to think longingly of Minnesota.
 He didn’t get enough time nowadays to just sit and watch the girls.

-“Right.”
+"Right."
 Allison swiped through another page, much too soon to have read it properly.

-“...You okay?”
+"...You okay?"

 She looked up in the suddenly attentive way of somebody whose attention had been hauled violently back to here and now.
-“Hmm?”
+"Hmm?"

-“You okay?”
+"You okay?"
 Julian repeated.

-“...Yuh.
-Think I’m goin’ a little stir-crazy though.”
+"...Yuh.
+Think I’m goin’ a little stir-crazy though."
 Allison put her book down, stretched and yawned.

-“Did you exercise yet?”
+"Did you exercise yet?"

-“Ugh.”
+"Ugh."
 She threw her head back, stared at the ceiling for a moment then rubbed her face and stood.
-“Okay, yeah.
-Maybe that’ll help.”
+"Okay, yeah.
+Maybe that’ll help."

 Julian nodded and activated the quiet field around the bunks for Xiù’s benefit.
 Clara had installed it for them during their quick stop at Armstrong Station and it had made a huge difference - both he and Xiù were light sleepers, and wrapping the beds in a protective cocoon of silence had dramatically improved things for both of them.
 It made it much easier to do the noisy stuff around the hab too.